shpeUNT/shpeunt.github.io/_officers/Alex-Beltran.md

 fname:  Alex Beltran
 email: alexbeltran@my.unt.edu
 hometown: Rowlett, TX
-degree: Bachelors in Electrical Engineer
+degree: Bachelors in Electrical Engineering
 position: Historian
 quote: You only live once, but if you work it right, once is enough. - Joe E. Lewis
 bio: I'm from Rowlett, Texas and moved to Denton to pursue a degree in Electrical Engineering.
 I did not have a community where I could go to when I first came to UNT until i found SHPE.
 I have been able to express my love for sports and photography through my time being here.
 Being a first-gen student, it was hard getting the hang of the lifestyle and I'm still learning.